turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

   - Better unit testing support
 - For simulation testing support

-Below is how I link the project directly to a tagged version of the NEAR Rust SDK on github:
+Below is how to link the project directly to a tagged version of the NEAR Rust SDK on github:
 **Cargo.toml**
 ```toml
 [dependencies]